mutantrobbyk/hoc-mini/README.md

 ### Step 1

-- Inside the hocs folder, create the following file:
+- Inside the `./src/hocs` folder, create the following file:
   - withToggle.js
 - Import `React` and `Component`.
 - Create a function `withToggle` that takes in a component as it's parameter `WrappedComponent` and returns a class component `WithToggle`.  `WithToggle` should have state with one property `toggle` that is set to `false`.